-How do you pack for a trip to Antarctica, one of the coldest, windiest, driest, remotest places on earth?
+How do you pack for a cruise to Antarctica, one of the coldest, windiest, driest, remotest places on earth?
 No prizes for guessing that a ball gown isn’t on the packing list.

-The first rule of packing for Antarctica is to pack early; Antarctica is one of the most unpredictable places in the world, with little-to-no ability to buy anything while you’re there.
+The first rule of packing for an Antarctica cruise is to pack early.
+Antarctica is one of the most unpredictable places in the world, with little-to-no ability to buy anything while you’re there.
 This is a recipe for disaster if you’re not a tactical packer, so it’s important to allow enough time to borrow or buy anything you don’t own.
-Pack the night before your flight and you’re doomed to board your ship with mismatched gloves, no underwear and a solitary shoe.
+Pack the night before your flight and you’re doomed to board your ship with mismatched gloves, no underwear, and a solitary shoe.

-Here’s a handy guide to packing for a trip down south:
+Here’s a handy guide to packing for an Antarctica cruise.

+We suggest wearing two pairs of socks each time you head out: a thin, poly-blend against your skin and a thick woollen outer layer.
 When in doubt, pack more socks.
-Packing both thick, thermal socks and thinner, everyday socks is wise.
-Your thicker socks will get wet and cold while you’re out on shore visits, so having a few to rotate is a good move.
+Your thicker socks will get wet while you’re out on shore visits, so having a few pairs to rotate is a good move.
 Your thinner socks are perfect for when you’re ship-bound.
-You’ll be warm and sheltered when eating in the dining room, listening to lectures and reading in your cabin, so thermal, woolen socks are overkill when you’re not outside.
+You’ll be warm and sheltered when eating in the dining room, listening to lectures and reading in your cabin, so your thick woolly socks are overkill when you’re not outside.

 Yep, the sun shines in Antarctica and you’ll be mighty sorry if you get burned by it.
-Make sure to pack your sunglasses (with UV protection), broad spectrum sunscreen and lip balm.
+Don’t forget to pack your sunglasses (with UV protection), broad-spectrum sunscreen, and SPF lip balm.

 Windy and dry conditions mean your skin will resemble a lizard’s if you don’t moisturise.
 Unless you want to come home looking like Rango, slather it on every day while you’re away.